-There are also many facets of FIRE that have spring up over the years:
+There are also many facets of FIRE that have sprung up over the years:

-- Lean FIRE: For super frugal people who have very lean expenses, typically living on less than $25,000 per year
+- Lean FIRE: For super frugal people who have very lean expenses, typically living on less than $25,000 per year.

-- Barista FIRE: Named for people who retire early and use a part-time job to supplement their income and get health insurance
+- Barista FIRE: Named for people who retire early and use side hustles or a part-time job (like a barista) to supplement their income and get health insurance.

 New pockets of the FIRE movement seem to be popping up every day.

 As you can see what FIRE means is ultimately up to you.
 That’s the beauty of it – you truly can create your own path and design your own life.

 The Beginning of the FIRE Movement